Features Overview¶

 Timestamp-based Autoincrement¶

-, you can assign automatically generated
+By using SQLAlchemy’s sa.func.now(), you can assign automatically generated

-identifiers to SQLAlchemy columns of types sa.BigInteger
+identifiers to SQLAlchemy columns of types sa.BigInteger, sa.DateTime,

-and sa.String
+and sa.String.

 This emulates autoincrement / sequential ID behavior for designated columns, based on assigning timestamps on record insertion.